stakemix/SolanaValidatorGuide/SolanaValidatorInstall.md

 ### Guide helps you to build Solana validator on Ubuntu 20.04.
 Other  unix variants may need command translation.

-## Recommended Hardware & Hosting Specs
-To get started on the testnet, you will need the following
-- A hosted or cloud server ( typical home servers tend to lag due to network latency, YMMV )
-- with 8 cores & 16+ threads or vcpus ( 16 cores, 32 threads for Mainnet )
-- 64 to 128 GB Ram ( 256 for Mainnet )
-- High IO SSD Disks / NVME Disks ( NVMEs may fail due to excessive writes, so be ready to replace )
-- Good network capacity : 300mbps up and 300mbps down for testnet

-## Recommended Unix commands to Learn
+## Hope you are familiar with basic Unix administration & commands
 Learn about Linux and a few key commands.
 You will find enough tutorials on google.
 - introduction to linux
 - su, sudo, mkdir, top, tail, export, echo
 - vi or nano editor

-## Lets harden your server
+## Lets first update your server & Install a firewall
-( these are the minimal steps and we hope to publish a detailed [security guide](SecureYourValidator.md) soon.)
+( More detailed instructions for securing your server are in the [security guide](SecureYourValidator.md) soon.)

 ###### Upgrade all your software and install UFW ( firewall )
 ```
 $ sudo apt update